04/21/2020 by Brandon Jacobs |

 Welcome to the new normal, as abnormal as it is.
 The collateral industry responses to COVID-19, given required social distancing and working remotely, have forced most hiring managers to shift to a virtual process.
 Those of us in independent schools can decry this reality, or we can use the time to improve the efficacy of our recruiting and hiring.

 As independent school budgets continue to shrink in response to the disrupted economy’s impact on tuition revenue, it will be necessary for schools to learn how they can save money in the hiring process as they expand the reach of their talent pools.
 The reality is that we will likely be recruiting and hiring virtually for at least the next 18-24 months.
-While acknowledging that these are challenging times in the extreme, we believe the forced shift in practice offers an opportunity to reexamine and improve the hiring process so that it’s simultaneously more economical, dynamic, and inclusive.
+While acknowledging that these are challenging times in the extreme, I believe the forced shift in practice offers an opportunity to reexamine and improve the hiring process so that it’s simultaneously more economical, dynamic, and inclusive.
 If we design it well, virtual recruitment and hiring doesn’t have to be the abnormal that must be endured, but the new and improved normal.

 Let’s start by acknowledging that our schools are in very different places in their respective journeys with virtual hiring.
 For many international schools, virtual hiring is par for the course; for many domestic schools it’s a horse of a different color.
 Some independent schools have the personnel and time to dedicate to establishing a well-organized virtual hiring process.
 Others are winging it for now—hoping things will return to “normal” by summer or fall.
-Here, we’d like to address the later group—particularly by examining the perspective of schools or hiring managers who pose the question, “Why should our school invest time in a process that will disappear once school re-opens?
+Here, I’d like to address the later group—particularly by examining the perspective of schools or hiring managers who pose the question, “Why should our school invest time in a process that will disappear once school re-opens?

 1. The Virtual Hiring Process is Our New Normal – With the understandable need to “flatten the curve” of infection and prevent it from flaring up again, border restrictions and travel bans will undoubtedly impact every school’s ability to recruit and hire international candidates.
 Domestically, each state has its own interpretation of what “shelter in place” looks like.
 Beyond that, the need to practice social distancing will more than likely render the “in-person” interview process unfeasible long after schools re-open.
 Schools that have not invested time and energy in developing a well-structured, inclusive recruitment and hiring process could find themselves critically understaffed in the coming year or struggling to find their candidates.